A rich and creamy Healthy Macaroni and Cheese Recipe that's lighter on calories thanks to a few simple recipe hacks.

 - Grilled apple chicken sausage

-- Lunch meat — cut into small pieces
+- Turkey or ham lunch meat -- cut into small pieces

 - Roasted broccoli